 The closing disclosure form is a 5-page guide that you receive three days before your closing.
 It details all of the costs involved in your real estate transaction and makes sure there is a record of the deed transfer.
 You can find an example of the form on the government’s Consumer Finance website.

 Before your closing appointment, compare this form with the Loan Estimate you received from your lender when you applied for a mortgage as it should match up.
 If something seems different or wrong, you should ask your lender or your closing agent about it before your closing date so you don’t delay the process.

 What is the Mortgage Disclosure and Your Loan Costs (Section A)

 The first page of the Closing Disclosure shows the details of your mortgage and how much you should expect to pay over time.
-This is a legal document, so make sure you name is spelled correctly and the address is right.
-You’ll want to go over the loan terms and payments and double check that it aligns with the Loan Estimate you were given when you started the mortgage process.
+This is a legal document, so make sure your name is spelled correctly and the address is right.
+You’ll want to go over the loan terms and payments and double-check that it aligns with the Loan Estimate you were given when you started the mortgage process.
 If they do not match up, do not sign it until you get clarification from your lender.

 What Does Cash to Close Mean?

 Cash to close is the money needed from the buyer in order to purchase the house and includes the down payment.
 You can find more details about this on page 3.